|

 Earlier that night, Carrie mentioned that she had to turn herself in to the police the next morning as part of a plea deal.
 She didn’t explain why, but it seemed serious enough that she brought it up.

 Back at the hotel, her behavior escalated.
 Even without more alcohol, she remained loud and out of control.
-I had a 10 a.m. radio shift that morning and desperately needed sleep.
+I had a 10 a.m. radio shift coming up soon and desperately needed sleep.
 She refused to calm down, and by midnight, I had no choice—I called 911 to have her removed from the room.

 Nightmare Date Ends in Arrest: “10-15, She’s Got to Go”